Nadia Petrova: Early years

-As a junior, Petrova won the 1998 French Open, beating Jelena Dokić in the final.
+As a junior, Petrova won the 1998 French Open, beating Jelena Dokic in the final.
 The same year, she finished runner-up at the Orange Bowl to Elena Dementieva and she also finished runner-up at the junior event of the 1999 US Open to Lina Krasnoroutskaya.
 In May 1998, she played her first WTA tournament at the J&S Cup as a wildcard entrant.
 She also received a wildcard for her home event in Moscow, the Kremlin Cup, where she picked up her first top-20 win over Iva Majoli.
 By the end of 1999, Petrova had reached the top 100.

 In 2000, she reached the third round of the Australian Open and the quarterfinals of the Miami Open, beating Julie Halard-Decugis for her first top-ten win before losing to Lindsay Davenport.
 She finished the season at No. 50.
 She reached the fourth round of both French Open and the US Open in 2001 and her ranking hit a high of No. 38 during the season.
-Petrova also broke through in doubles in 2001, winning her first two WTA titles in Rosmalen and Linz (the latter of which alongside Dokic, by then a top-10 player).
+Petrova also broke through in doubles in 2001, winning her first two WTA Tour titles in Rosmalen and Linz (the latter of which alongside Dokic, by then a top-10 player).
 However, her 2002 season was marred by injuries causing her singles ranking to drop out of the top 100.
 During this time, Petrova mainly focused on doubles, reaching the semifinals of the US Open with Nicole Pratt, two Tier I finals in Moscow and Zurich with Dokic, and reaching the top 20.